Borneo's Pygmy Elephants

 Borneo’s diminutive pygmy forest elephants were always thought to be a feral population derived from domesticated Asian elephants.
 Now, though, DNA testing has confirmed that they are a unique subspecies who’ve lived on Borneo for at least 300,000 years.

-This story tells of tells the story of a forest guide, Bert Dausip, who observes and befriends the elephants.
+This is the story of a forest guide, Bert Dausip, who observes and befriends the elephants.
 His daily expeditions deep into the jungle reward him with some of the most intimate and close up encounters with forest elephants ever filmed.
-The film culminates in his successful mission to save them from poachers, and have their forest home protected.
-Following Bert we witness some incredible footage revealing the most intimate secrets of elephant family life.
+This film documents his mission to save them from poachers, and protect their forest home.

-No expert who studies forest elephants in Asia or Africa has ever gotten this close to their subjects, but Bert can.
-He is probably the only person in the world who can track down observe forest elephants in their wild forest home on a daily basis.
-This in itself is a spectacular accomplishment, but little did Bert know that once he collected the DNA samples for science his familiarity with the pygmy elephants would become crucial to an action plan to save these remarkable animals and their habitat.
+Bert is probably the only person in the world who can track down and observe forest elephants in their wild forest home on a daily basis.
+This in itself is a spectacular accomplishment, but little did Bert know that once he collected the DNA samples for science, his familiarity with the pygmy elephants would become crucial to an action plan to save these remarkable animals and their habitat.

 Michael Patrick Wong/Off the Fence

 France 3 | NDR Naturfilm | Studio Hamburg Documentaries | ORF | Animal Planet | Discovery HD